n0531m/covid-19-publicdatasets/README.md

 * [sql_daily_summary.sql](sql_daily_summary.sql) : a sql that utilized the UDF above and create a daily summary table.
 Can be used to create a view, but also can be scheduled to materilize.
 * [update_bq_scheduled_summary_query.sh](update_bq_scheduled_summary_query.sh) : a shell script to setup a scheduled query that will run the sql above at a set interval (set to an hour), and store results in the given destination.

+note : country names can be sometime tricky and complex to have a uniform agreement on. whatever chosen here has no intension to be on any side, but rather focus on standardizing the field values where it should be.
+With that, it should also be easy to switch it to whatever appropriate for the context of the use case. thanks you for your understanding.